-- A. Exam Re-write; Jason Bunch

-B. Transporter; Michelle Heun and Cash Joyce

-- C. Statutes and Regulations/Continuing Education; Henry Tiffany and Peter Buist
+- B. Transporter; Michelle Heun and Cash Joyce - C. Statutes and Regulations/Continuing Education; Henry Tiffany and Peter Buist

-Off record at 1:41pm for subcommittee break-out.

-769 Back on record at 2:32 pm
+771 Off record at 1:41pm for subcommittee break-out.
+772 Back on record at 2:32 pm

-Agenda Item 16 Public Comment
+Public Comment

 The chair announced that due to the number of attendees signed up for comment, each person will have 4 minutes to speak.